 It is a bit more expensive at regular price than your Safari nail trimmers featured above.
 But overall, this product is definitely worth the $ for your cats (or dogs).
 You only need one pair for all of your pets!
 Unless you have horses or something..

-Last, but not least is the Boshel nail clippers designed for both dogs and cats.
+Last, but not least is the Boshel nail clippers which is highly suitable for both dogs and cats.
 It is more similar (in features) to it’s competitor pair of nail clippers by Yogo (above).
 Nonetheless, it had to be in our selection of the best cat nail clippers.
 Its features are:

 - Integrated safety stop so you don’t accidentally cut to the quick